samlogan/gatsby-prismic-sass/README.md

 You have to know the basics of Prismic's interface in order to be able to make the necessary changes / setup your project accordingly.
 You can also checkout the document ["Sourcing from Prismic"](https://www.gatsbyjs.org/docs/sourcing-from-prismic/).

-### gatsby-config
+### Create .env files

+Use `.env.template` to generate `.env.development` and `.env.production` files containing the following ENV variables

+#### SITE_URL

+This is the frontend URL of your project, for development it will be http://localhost:8000 or similar

-#### repositoryName
+#### PRISMIC_REPO_NAME

-Don't forget to change the default `repositoryName` in the plugin's option.
-The `repositoryName` is the name you have entered at the creation of the repository (you’ll also find it as the subdomain in the URL)
+Don't forget to change the default `PRISMIC_REPO_NAME` env variable.
+The `PRISMIC_REPO_NAME` is the name you have entered at the creation of the repository (you’ll also find it as the subdomain in the URL)

-#### API key
+#### API_KEY

-You need to define the API Key for your Prismic repository in `gatsby-config.js` ([Video tutorial](https://www.youtube.com/watch?v=iH0P4KcOeVc)).
+You need to define the `API_KEY` for your Primis project.
 You can retrieve the key here:

 - You can generate an access token in the **API & Security** section of your repository settings.
 Setting a **Callback URL** is not necessary.
 - The token will be listed under "Permanent access tokens".

-It's best to store the API Key in an environment variable.
-Create the file `.env.development` in the root dir of your project.
-Its content should be:

-`API_KEY=YOURKEYHERE`
+#### IS_STAGING

+Specifies whether the site is in staging, setting this variable will ensure the site is not crawlable by search engines.
+Remove this variable if you are deploying to the production URL and you want the site indexed.

+### Netlify

-If you deploy to Netlify you can also setup an environment variable.
+If you deploy to Netlify you will need to use their UI to create the above build variables.
+See instructions [here](https://www.netlify.com/docs/continuous-deployment/#build-environment-variables)

-More information on the source plugin: [gatsby-source-prismic](https://github.com/angeloashmore/gatsby-source-prismic)

 ## Development